RaphaelCausse/Syracuse/README.md

 # SYRACUSE PROJECT

-Syracuse's conjecture implemented in C and Bash scripting to analyse and visualize data using Gnuplot.
+Syracuse's conjecture implemented in C and Bash scripting to generate graphics using Gnuplot.
 <br><br>

 ## INSTALLATION